Year 3000: Certifications

-Jonas Brothers cover
+Jonas Brothers version

-In 2006, Busted permitted the Jonas Brothers to make a cover of "Year 3000".
-Since the Jonas Brothers mainly had a pre-teen fanbase, all the sexually suggestive lyrics were simplified – the line "and your great-great-great granddaughter is pretty fine" is changed to "doin' fine" and "Triple-breasted women swim around town, totally naked" is changed to "girls there, with round hair like Star Wars, float above the floor."
+In 2006, Busted member James Bourne permitted the Jonas Brothers to record a cover of "Year 3000".
+Since the song would be played on Radio Disney, all the sexually-suggestive lyrics were simplified – the line "and your great-great-great granddaughter is pretty fine" is changed to "doin' fine" and "Triple-breasted women swim around town, totally naked" is changed to "girls there, with round hair like Star Wars, float above the floor."
 Also, the line "Everybody bought our seventh album, it had outsold Michael Jackson" is changed to "it had outsold Kelly Clarkson".

 Chart performance

 After the song's release in early 2007, the song debuted at #40 on the Billboard Hot 100.
 "Year 3000" was the group's first single to chart and their first Top 40 hit.
-The song eventually peaked at #31 and sold 1,050,000 copies in the US.
-The group's cover was the first single they released under Hollywood Records, and it was the only song Hollywood received distribution rights to after the group was dropped from Columbia.
+The song eventually peaked at #31 and sold 1,050,000 copies in America.
+The group's cover was the first single they released under Disney's Hollywood Records, and it was the only song Hollywood received distribution rights to after the group was dropped from Columbia.
 It was re-released as the lead single from their next album, Jonas Brothers on March 13, 2007.